 Timelines

-Start with major events that you know the approximate timescales for.
+The design of fictional timelines often begins by placing the major historical events and eras using approximate timescales.
 For example, if you know an event occurs 500 years before another, place those on your fledgling timeline and begin building it outwards from there.
 Your timeline does not need to begin at the dawn of recorded time, or the birth of your star, or the cosmic beginning of all things (unless that’s important to your world), it just needs to cover the time period that is special to you and your world.
 You can always go back later to fill in the past, or carry your world into its’ future.

 It is not necessary to have ALL events on a single timeline.
 In fact that may become hectic if many important events are occurring in rapid succession.
 Just make a separate timeline that you can reference for that specific period.